 French TV channels

-In addition to the political tendency of these French TV media, we also indicate the audience share of these channels for the year 2021.
-This gives an idea of their potential media impact.
+In addition to the political tendency of these French TV media, we also indicate the audience share of these channels for the year2021.
+This gives us an idea of their potential media impact.

 - TF1: right (19.7% audience share)